 I hope this Rio Balsa white water rafting review was useful and we highly recommend it for families or anyone who wants an easy and fun outdoor adventure in La Fortuna!

 If you are looking for something more advanced, we recommend the Pacuare River rafting tour.
 It has a full day of Class 3 and 4 (sometimes 4+) rapids and is more for experienced rafters.
+Pick up and drop off from La Fortuna is available.
 We also have a $10 discount you can get in the link!

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!

 Arenal Volcano National Park: The national park with Arenal Volcano.
 Has hiking trails, lava fields and views of the volcano and lake